-Originally designed as a means to provide safe foods for space flight, it is a systematic, preventive approach to food safety and determines the physical, chemical, and biological hazards in an effort to prevent contamination rather than finding it through finished product inspection.
+Originally designed as a means to provide safe foods for space flight, it is a systematic, preventive approach to food safety and determines the physical, chemical, and biological hazards in an effort to prevent contamination rather than finding it through finished product inspection, and based on CODEX Alimentarious as well are included the food defense and food fraud hazards.
 This method is useful at all stages of food production and preparation processes including packaging, processing, distribution, etc.

 The Seven Principles of HACCP: